The Large and Likely Inefficiency of Stable Matching Mechanisms: Model

 \section{Model}

-Following \cite{abdulkadirouglu2003}, a school choice problem $P$ consists of a finite set of students $I$ and a finite set of schools $S$.
+Following \cite{abdulkadirouglu2003}, a school choice problem $P$ consists of a set of students $I$ and a set of schools $S$.
+For simplicity, we shall assume that $|I| = |S| = n$, although Appendix \ref{app:appendixone} extends our results to many-to-one problems.
 Each student $i$ has a strict preference $\succ_i$ over the schools.
-Each school $s$ has a quota of available seats $q_s$ and a strict priority over the students $\triangleright_s$, determined by local educational regulations.
-To allow for unassigned students, we allow the existence of a null school (denoted $s_\emptyset$), which has unlimited capacity.
-We use $n=|S|$ to denote the number of schools.
+Each school $s$ has one seat and a strict priority $\triangleright_s$ over the students, determined by local educational regulations.

-For a given school choice problem $P$, a \textit{matching} $\mu$ is a mapping from $I$ to $S$ such that no school is matched to more students than its quota.
+For a given school choice problem $P$, a \textit{matching} $\mu$ is a bijection from $I$ to $S$.
 We denote by $\mu_i$ the school to which student $i$ is assigned and by $\mu^{-1}_s$ the set of students assigned to school $s$.
-With this notation, a matching needs to satisfy $|\mu^{-1}_s|\leq q_s$ for every $s \in S$.
-We call every student $i$ with $\mu_i=s_\emptyset$ \emph{unassigned}.

 The function $\rk_i:S \rightarrow \{1, \ldots, n\}$ specifies the rank of school $s$ according to the preference profile $\succ_i$ of student $i$:

 so that the most desirable option gets a rank of 1, whereas the least desirable gets a rank of $n$.
 With some abuse of notation, we use the same rank function to specify the students' rank per the priority profile of schools, i.e. $\rk_s(i)= |\{j \in I: i \triangleright_s j\}|+1$.